-If you need to miss the midterm due to a conflict with another course, uploading a screenshot of your timetable and a copy of the syllabus for your other course with a regularly scheduled class meeting that overlaps with the STA237H1F midterm as supporting documentation through the "Missed STA237H1 Assessment Form" will be sufficient.
+If you need to miss the midterm or make-up midterm due to a conflict with another course, uploading 1. a screenshot of your timetable (with your name and student number displayed) AND 2. a copy of the syllabus for your other course with a regularly scheduled class meeting that overlaps with the STA237H1F midterm as supporting documentation through the "Missed STA237H1 Assessment Form" by the deadline will be sufficient.

-If you are absent for an extended period of time, please contact your College Registrar's Office as soon as possible to seek advising and support.
+If you are absent for an extended period of time, please contact your College Registrar's Office as soon as possible for support and advice.